reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 ## Step 1 - Understand continuous deployment with GitOps <a id="step-1"></a>

-Here we put in place a [GitOps](https://about.gitlab.com/topics/gitops/) approach for the build and for the update of an SPA environment.
+Here we put in place a [GitOps](https://about.gitlab.com/topics/gitops/) approach for the build and for the update of a SPA environment.
 GitOps requires Infrastructure-as-Code, change management rooted in git, and software automation.

 Our GitOps implementation for SPA has specific flavor: